bitsofcotton/p2/README.md

 Also, the generic jammer often jam out us with changing target predictors range to range.

+# Tips when being targetted
+If some of the predictor(s) are being targetted and the computer resource they use can have better than the one we have, we cannot avoid them because some long and long range (hidden) internal states behaves as they're suddenly appears into the stream first look.

+If our predictor is not only one predictor but some of the predictor series, the result often seems to have being oscillated concern with the predictors we have.
+This is from theoretical.

+However, the result can be controlled to any if the jammer have any of our codes and states as to be mistaken the result switch case types.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU